Review of staffing decisions

 If the fifth calendar day falls on a weekend or a statutory holiday, the next business day is considered the fifth day.

-Employee applicants not satisfied with the feedback may request an internal inquiry by the deputy minister within 5 calendar days of receiving their feedback.
+Employee applicants not satisfied with the feedback may request a deputy minister inquiry within 5 calendar days of receiving their feedback.

 The review of the staffing decisions process ends here for appointments to an excluded position.

-Employee applicants not satisfied with the result of an internal inquiry for bargaining unit positions may make a written request for a review by the merit commissioner within 5 days of receiving the results of the inquiry.
+Employee applicants not satisfied with the result of a deputy minister inquiry for bargaining unit positions may make a written request for a staffing review by the merit commissioner within 5 days of receiving the results of the inquiry.